Elfen Lied: Anime

-Reception and legacy
+Reception

 Reviewing the first English omnibus volume of Elfen Lied, Anime UK News gave it an 8 out of 10 rating and noted that it is much more detailed than the anime adaptation by explaining what Diclonius are and showing more of the characters' inner thoughts.
 Although, they stated that the beginning of the anime had "more punch."
 Anime UK News criticized Okamoto's art as poor throughout the book, but enjoyed the extra unrelated stories included at the end.
-Comic Buzz called it a "great read from start to finish" and gave it a 9/10 rating.
+Comic Buzz gave a 9/10 score, calling it a "great read from start to finish".
 They felt the art style changed with the characters' emotions and said it reminded them variously of Neon Genesis Evangelion and the work of Junji Ito.
 Rai of TheOASG gave the omnibus a 3 out of 5 star rating, criticizing the art and fan service, and overall preferred the anime which she acknowledged having bias for.

-Reception for the Elfen Lied anime was generally mixed to positive.
+Reception for the anime was generally mixed to positive.
 Reviewers such as Tasha Robinson of Sci Fi Weekly and Theron Martin of Anime News Network praised Elfen Lied for its story and technical excellence in production quality, animation and color.
 Due to the many scenes of nudity and gore, Dominic Laeno of THEM Anime Reviews criticized the series as being "overly blatant."
-Martin criticized the anime for having "sub-par voice acting" in both the original Japanese audio track and the English dub of the series, although he gave it an "A−" rating for both language dubs.
+Martin criticized the anime for having "sub-par voice acting" in both the original Japanese audio track and the English dub, although he gave an "A−" rating for both language dubs.
 Martin also said that the series "ends abruptly with some loose ends to the story that could leave viewers unsatisfied," but also called it "a horror series of exceptional merit."
 Laeno called the series "a genuinely good watch."
 Stig Høgset, also of THEM Anime Reviews, called Elfen Lied "a very special show, good and bad parts taken into consideration."

+On June 12, 2015, the now-defunct Chinese Ministry of Culture listed Elfen Lied among 38 anime and manga titles banned in China.

+Legacy

-The Duffer Brothers have cited Elfen Lied as an influence on their 2016 Netflix show Stranger Things.
+Matt and Ross Duffer have cited Elfen Lied as an influence on their 2016 Netflix series Stranger Things.
 They said that Elfen Lied was like an "ultraviolent E.T." and noted that the character Eleven was inspired by the anime.
-The Duffer Brothers also cited the influence of Akira, which they felt had in turn influenced Elfen Lied.
+Another cited influence was the 1988 anime film Akira, which they felt had in turn influenced Elfen Lied.

-On June 12, 2015, the Chinese Ministry of Culture listed Elfen Lied among 38 anime and manga titles banned in China.
+The anime opening theme "Lilium", with its Latin lyrics extracted from biblical sources, has been publicly performed by a variety of choirs around the world, including in countries such as Ukraine, Sweden, Brazil, and Chile.